 He delivered my husband, myself, and our marriage from addiction, anger, hopelessness, hatred, trust issues, feelings of betrayal, and every other relationship-crushing problem that had made its way into our marriage.*

-During that time I thought our relationship was surely destroyed, but instead we will celebrate our 11th wedding anniversary tomorrow completely in love and relating to each other better than we ever have.
+During that time I thought our relationship was surely destroyed, but instead we will celebrate our 13th wedding anniversary this year completely in love and relating to each other better than we ever have.

 Are you in a relationship that is crumbling?
 Do you feel sad, hopeless, lonely, or scared?

-I know how it feels to try to carry the weight of this alone.
+I know how it feels to try to carry the weight of it alone.
 But you don’t have to.

 Praying for you,